 Pairing Suggestions

-- noodle dishes like Thai Drunken Noodles, Pad See Ew, Chicken Pad Thai or Shrimp Pad Thai, Thai Glass Noodle Stir-Fry, or Pad Woon Sen.
+- Noodle Dishes: Thai Drunken Noodles, Pad See Ew, Chicken Pad Thai, Shrimp Pad Thai, Thai Glass Noodle Stir-Fry, or Pad Woon Sen

-- rice dishes like Thai Spicy Basil Fried Rice, or Thai Railway Fried Rice.
+- Rice Dishes: Thai Spicy Basil Fried Rice or Thai Railway Fried Rice.

 FAQ

 To make pad kra pao vegetarian, substitute the meat with extra-firm tofu.
 Substitute the oyster sauce and fish sauce with vegan alternatives, which are available online.
-Substitute the stock with cold water.
+Replace the stock with cold water.

-To make pad kra pao non-spicy or mild, reduce or omit the red chilis or substitute with ¼ cup chopped red bell peppers.
+To make pad kra pao not spicy, reduce or omit the red chilis or substitute with ¼ cup chopped red bell peppers.

 📖 Recipe